Bryce Harper and Hunter Strickland suspended by MLB after brawl

 The league came down harder on Strickland, doling out a six-game suspension for the reliever.
 Harper, the 24-year-old former MVP, received a four-game suspension for his involvement.
 Both players were fined by the league.
 MLB did not announce any other suspensions.

 The suspensions were supposed to go into effect prior to Tuesday’s game, but both players are appealing the ruling.
-They’ll be allowed to play until the approval process is complete.
+They’ll be allowed to play until the appeal process is complete.

 Strickland instigated the fight after hitting Harper in the hip with a pitch during the eighth inning of Monday’s game.
 After briefly exchanging words with the reliever, Harper charged the mound, throwing his helmet at Strickland before the two starting hurling fists at each other.